s0288/blattae/README.md

 <br/>

 ### Fasting:
 Fasting may be the world's oldest known medical treatment method.
 The ancient greeks called fasting the 'physician within'.
-Fasting has been shown to be <a href="http://fastingmovie.com/" title="Fasting">effective in the treatment of various cardiovascular diseases</a> such as hypertension, fatty liver, type 2 diabetes and, more generally, insulin resistance.
+Fasting has been shown to be effective in the <a href="http://fastingmovie.com/" title="Fasting">treatment of various cardiovascular diseases</a> such as hypertension, fatty liver, type 2 diabetes and, more generally, insulin resistance.
 We work on an AI assistant that supports you in keeping up your fasting regimen.

 <br/>